jgrussjr/survey_vdb/README.md

 to ensure usability.
 Next, set database connection options in "includes/".
 If the sql file is uploaded in its default state, one should only need to change "constants.inc.php".
 Most basically, to connect to a local server, define DB_SERVER_IN_USE as "local".
 To use remote settings, define as "remote".
-Other changes beyond this scope can be made using this file in conjuction with changes to "connection.inc.php".
+Other changes beyond this scope can be made using this file in conjunction with changes to "connection.inc.php".
 After this is accomplished and the site is sitting on a usable server of sorts, it should be ready to use.

 Notable Changes: